jkcso/Pint-OperatingSystem/README.md

 uses the TSS only for switching stacks when a user process enters an interrupt handler, as does Linux.

 ## License
-1. The copyright of this project belongs to Imperial College London.
+The copyright of this project belongs to Imperial College London.

-2. Certains parts are intentionally removed from the code or they are misleading on purpose to break this repository.
+## Note
+Part of my work is intentionally broken or misleading to avoid disrespectful people from copying and pasting.